For the 2020-2021 academic year, Professor Kong will be a Scholar at the Peter Wall Institute for Advanced Studies.

 Over the years, Professor Kong has received a number of accolades for his teaching.
 These include the Queen’s University Law Students’ Society Teaching Excellence Award; the John W. Durnford Award for Teaching Excellence, awarded by McGill’s Law Students’ Association; and McGill University’s Principal’s Prize for Excellence in Teaching.

 In 2017, he received the Canadian Association of Law Teachers’ Academic Excellence Award, for outstanding contributions to teaching and research in law.

 Professor Kong co-directs with Professor Ron Levy the Project on Deliberative Governance and Law.
 He is also on the board of directors of the Centre for Interdisciplinary Research on Montreal and the executive editorial board of the American Journal of Comparative Law.

 - Charter of Rights and Freedoms

 - “Compromise, Rights and Federalism: Academic Reflections and Constitutional Jurisprudence” in Daniel Jutras and Marcus Moore (eds.)
-Canada’s Chief Justice: Beverley McLachlin’s Legacy of Law and Leadership (Lexis-Nexis, in press) and in Supreme Court Law Review (forthcoming, 2018).
+Canada’s Chief Justice: Beverley McLachlin’s Legacy of Law and Leadership (Lexis-Nexis, 2018) 375-391 and (2018) 87 Supreme Court Law Review 83-99.

-- “The Federalism Implications of the Assisted Human Reproduction Act Reference” in Trudo Lemmens, Andrew F. Martin, Ian B. Lee and Cheryl Milne (eds.)
-Regulating Creation: Law, Ethics and Policy of Assisted Human Reproduction (University of Toronto Press, 2017) 46-69.
+- “The Federalism Implications of the Assisted Human Reproduction Act Reference” in Trudo Lemmens, Andrew F. Martin, Ian B. Lee, and Cheryl Milne (eds.)
+Regulating Creation: Law, Ethics and Policy of Assisted Human Reproduction (Toronto: University of Toronto Press, 2017) 46-69.